Thomas & Friends series 7

-Thomas & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.
+Thomas & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.

-This article lists and details episodes from the seventh season of this series, which was first broadcast between 6 October and 10 November 2003.
+This article lists and details episodes from the seventh series of this series, which was first broadcast between 6 October and 10 November 2003.
 This season was narrated by Michael Angelis for UK audiences, while Michael Brandon narrated the episodes for American audiences.

-In the United States, this season first aired in 2004 on PBS Kids alongside season 8.
-Michael Angelis later re-narrated four episodes for the United States audiences.
+In the United States, this series first aired in 2004 and 2005 on PBS Kids alongside series 8 and 9.
+Michael Angelis later re-narrated four episodes for United States audiences.

+This was the first series produced by HIT Entertainment and the final series produced by Gullane Entertainment.